moheebprojects/Employee-Attrition-Analysis-Power-BI-Report/README.md

 # Conclusion
 This dashboard and report provides the HR department with a powerful tool for visualizing and analyzing employee data.
 With these insights, HR can take targeted actions to improve employee retention, enhance job satisfaction, and foster a safer and more productive work environment.
 By addressing key drivers of attrition, The company can reduce turnover and build a more engaged workforce.

-Dataset: The dataset used for this analysis is sourced from Kaggle.
-[Hr Analytics Job Prediction](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction/data)
+Dataset: The dataset used for this analysis is sourced from Kaggle, [Hr Analytics Job Prediction](https://www.kaggle.com/datasets/mfaisalqureshi/hr-analytics-and-job-prediction/data).